iyifr/iyi/src/content/blog/How to travel through time.md

 Do you think my reasoning is critically flawed ?

-Do you agree with me for some weird reason ?

 Tweet at [me](https://twitter.com/iyifrr.)

-Or email me - iyimide@proton.me
+Or email me your comment and I'll put it here - iyimide@proton.me